georgercarder/ErrorsABI/README.md

 ];
 ```

-.. then in error handling where there may be a contract revert
+.. then in frontent javascript error handling where there may be a contract revert

 ```
 // ...